Holly Lynch: Political career

 Following the October Shadow Cabinet reshuffle and the firing of Dame Rosie Winterton as Chief Whip, Lynch resigned as a whip.
 She was reappointed to the front bench by Labour leader Jeremy Corbyn on 3 July 2017, taking on the role of Shadow Flooding & Coastal Communities Minister within the Environment, Food and Rural Affairs team.

+In 2018, Lynch led the Protect the Protectors campaign to secure harsher sentences for people convicted of assaulting emergency service workers.
+In the House of Commons chamber, she spoke about the experience of her parents, both of whom were emergency service workers who had faced violence whilst on the job.
+She also spoke about her experience shadowing a police constable from the West Yorkshire Police when he was involved in an altercation when attempting to make an arrest.
+Following this, she sponsored the Assaults on Emergency Workers (Offences) Bill, alongside colleague Chris Bryant, which became law in September 2018.

 In the 2019 general election, Lynch was re-elected to the Halifax constituency with 21,496 votes out of 46,458 cast, and a majority of 2,569.

 Lynch endorsed Keir Starmer in the 2020 Labour Party leadership election, and was appointed as the Shadow Minister for Immigration following his victory in April 2020.
 She held this position until the minor reshuffle in May 2021, when she swapped roles with Bambos Charalambous to become the Shadow Minister for Crime Reduction and Courts.

-In the November 2021 British shadow cabinet reshuffle she was made Shadow Security Minister.
+In the November 2021 British shadow cabinet reshuffle she was made Shadow Minister for Security.
+She focused on issues such Boris Johnson's relationship with Alexander Lebedev, hostile state threats, Martyn's Law and the effectiveness of the Criminal Injuries Compensation Authority (CICA).
+She also led the Labour Party's scrutiny of the National Security Bill from its introduction to Parliament in May 2022 to it becoming law in July 2023.

+In the 2023 British shadow cabinet reshuffle she was appointed Opposition Deputy Chief Whip in the House of Commons, with responsibility for legislation.

+Lynch announced in May 2024 that she would step down from Parliament at the forthcoming general election.

 Personal life

 Lynch married Chris Walker in December 2014.

-Lynch is a former rugby union player for both Lancaster University and Halifax Vandals and has talked of her desire to encourage others to take up the sport.
+She is a former rugby union player for both Lancaster University and the Halifax Vandals.